techpro-studio/FlutterAppArchitecture/README.md

   }
 ```

-BaseFactory contains DI Container, so we can inject in Widget Whatever we want.
+BaseFactory contains DI Container, so we can inject in Widget whatever we want.

 ```Dart
   class BaseFactory{